totoygamingyt/roblox-web-apis/README.md

 <!-- TODO:
 Complete (duh..)
-Add proper responses and requests (wish Markdown allowed showing the content of files in the repo) Make this relevant
+Add proper responses and requests (wish GithHub's Markdown allowed showing the content of files in the repo) Make this relevant
 -->
 ## Web APIs